develohpanda/json-order/README.md

 const result = orderedJson.parse('{...}', '$');
 ```

-The second parameter controls what the map prefix should be.
+The second parameter is optional and controls what the map property prefix should be.

 `result.object` will contain a JS object while `result.map` will contain the generated property map.